imagej/imagej.github.io/_pages/plugins/multi-view-deconvolution.md

 It is highly recommended that before starting the multi-view deconvolution, to use the [Multi-view fusion](/plugins/multi-view-fusion) in order to determine the right bounding box for the image to be deconvolved.

-<span style="color:#A52A2A"> *Note: Do not set the bounding box too close to the imaged sample as it might result in artifacts.
-A distance of around 30-50 pixels between sample and the bounding box is suggested for the multi-view deconvolution.* </span>
+{% include notice icon='warning' content='Do not set the bounding box too close to the imaged sample as it might result in artifacts.
+A distance of around 30-50 pixels between sample and the bounding box is suggested for the multi-view deconvolution.' %}

 ## How to use the plugin

-{% include thumbnail src='/media/plugins/spim-multiview-dialog1.jpg' title='Shows the first dialog that queries the location of the multi-view files'%}
+{% include img align='right' src='spim-multiview-dialog1' width=350 caption='Shows the first dialog that queries the location of the multi-view files' %}

 The multi-view deconvolution consists like the multi-view fusion of two consecutive dialogs.
 The first dialog queries the information necessary to analyze the dataset, i.e. locate the image files, the registration information and the location of the corresponding beads if applicable.
 Please note that all the parameters will be transferred from the [Multi-view fusion](/plugins/multi-view-fusion) dialog that you used before to set the bounding box (cropping area).